OrelZang/Music-Playlists-Generator/README.md

 ## Implementation
 The application is implemented in the Java programming language using the MVC (Model-View-Controller) architectural design pattern.
 JavaFX was used as the platform for the GUI building.

-In our implementation we have used the following packages:
+In my implementation I have used the following packages:
 - **[JDBC](http://www.oracle.com/technetwork/java/javase/jdbc/index.html)** - JDBC was used as the API for accessing the database in the application.
 - **[JFoenix](http://www.jfoenix.com/)** - JFoenix is an open source Java library, that implements Google Material Design using Java components.
 This was used for our GUI elements.
 - **[FontAwesomeFX](https://bitbucket.org/Jerady/fontawesomefx)** - FontAwesomeFX is an open source Java library, which gives you scalable vector icons that can be customized.
 This was used for our GUI design.